rkaranam/jlord-git-challenges/readme.txt

-Test file for commiting changes for the challenge "Commit To It" in jlord\git-it repository
+All the challenges and solutions for the terminal node program "git-it" from jlord/git-it repository